Payout slot machine: 3 easy methods to find it

 3. The paytable

-- The industry average when it comes to payout slot machine is 96%;
+- The industry average when it comes to payout slot machines is 96%;

 - All online casinos licenced by the UKGC are bound to display the slots’ RTP somewhere on the website;